Parts and Accessories

 Replacing Cabin Filters

 Model Y has air filters that prevent pollen, industrial fallout, road dust, and other particles from entering the cabin through the vents.
 Tesla recommends replacing these filters every 2 years (every year in China).
-Cabin filters can be purchased at the Tesla online store.
+Cabin filters can be purchased at the Tesla Shop.